Soccer practice is a great way to prepare for an upcoming game with your teammates and coach.

 A gentle warm-up is the best way to start a session.
 The players should begin this without using a soccer ball.

 All attention should be on the coach and the instructions for the drill.
-Focus and taking instructions is a part of the session.
+Focus and taking instructions are a part of the session.

 A good soccer player will deliver what the coach wants.